lingui/js-lingui/CONTRIBUTING.md

 ### Finalize changes

-Please make sure that all tests pass and linter doesn't report any error before submitting a PR (Don't worry though!
+Please make sure that all tests pass and the linter doesn't report any errors before submitting a PR (Don't worry though!
 If you can't figure out the problem, create a PR anyway and we'll help you).